 - Teeth whitening progress tracker

 They also make a wireless kit which has been described as “the Apple of teeth whitening” thanks to its proprietary technology which uses an app to track your progress.
-It's hard to cram all the features into this short description, but you can check out our full write-up of Snow for more details.
+It's hard to cram all the features into this short description, but you can check out our full write-up of Snow for more details, or read about the wireless kit.

 You should get results from this kit in as little as 9 minutes per day, but it's safe to use for up to 30 minutes per session if you want stronger results.
 You can even use it twice a day to accelerate your whitening.
 A single course of treatment lasts 21 days, and these kits come with enough serum for 4 treatment courses – that's a year's worth of whitening.
 And for smaller touchups, you can use the Snow whitening strips.

 So, although Snow is certainly not the cheapest teeth whitening kit around, it does give great value for money if you're prepared to invest a bit up-front for long-lasting results.
 The mouthpiece comes with a 5-year warranty and you can purchase refills via their website whenever you need to.

 Another of the best home teeth whitening kits – especially if you want a non-peroxide teeth whitening solution – is the Hismile whitening kit.
 It costs £99 and uses a system where you apply the PAP+ gel to a fixed-shape mouthpiece attached to LED lights, before inserting it into your mouth.